-The port of Wick considered being one of the busiest maritime ports of Europe during the 1826 period.
+The port of Wick was one of Europe’s busiest maritime ports during the 1826 period.
 Moreover, the Port of Wick received this title due mainly to herring harvested from the sea.

-The Old Pulteney distillery is located a stone’s throw to the port.
+The Old Pulteney distillery is located a stone’s throw from the port.
 Therefore, I can see why the distillery coined “The Maritime Malt” due to the nautical connection and the Wick Port.

-Furthermore, the Old Pulteney distillery sits in a rugged and windswept area of the Scottish Mainland.
-And, the distillery was established in 1826.
-The Old Pulteney 12 YO whisky is one of seventeen whisky recipes created at the distillery.
+Furthermore, the Old Pulteney distillery sits in the Scottish Mainland’s rugged and windswept area.
+The distillery was established in 1826.
+The Old Pulteney 12 YO whisky is one of seventeen distillery expressions.

 Coastal Sea Whisky